Animal Care & Control FAQ

 Every animal that enters our facility also has its picture posted on PetLynx, an automated recovery network that matches lost pet and found pet reports.

-On average, the Animal Service Facility sees over 8,000 animals per year.
+On average, the Animal Service Facility sees more than 6,000 animals per year.

 The Animal Care & Control Centre is located at 13550 -163 Street, and shares its entrance with the Chappelle Centre for Animal Care, home of the Edmonton Humane Society.